nosial/Socialbox-Standard/README.md

 To host an RPC server, you must configure your domain name to have a subdomain that serves as the RPC endpoint for your Socialbox instance.
 For example, if your domain is example.com, you can host the RPC server on the subdomain socialbox.example.com.
 The RPC server should be accessible via HTTPS, and the root URL should be the RPC endpoint.
-For example, the client would assume the RPC endpoint URL would look like this after preforming the [DNS Handshake](#dns-handshake):
+For example, the client would assume the RPC endpoint URL would look like this after preforming the DNS Handshake, see [DNS Records](#dns-records) to see how this part is configured.

 ```text
 https://socialbox.example.com/